EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The data rates in many IoT deployments are very limited.
 Given that the application keys are protected as well as the long-term authentication keys they can often be used for years or even decades before the cryptographic limits are reached.
 If the application keys established through EDHOC need to be renewed, the communicating parties can derive application keys with other labels or run EDHOC again.

+## Mandatory to Implement Cipher Suite

+Cipher suite number 1 (AES-CCM-64-64-128, ECDH-SS + HKDF-256, X25519, Ed25519) is mandatory to implement.
+For many constrained IoT devices it is problematic to support more than one cipher suites, so some deployments with P-256 may not support the mandatory cipher suite.
+This is not a problem for local deployments.

 ## Unprotected Data

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
 In particular, it applies to UAD_1, ID_CRED_V, UAD_2, and ERR_MSG in the asymmetric case, and KID, UAD_1, and ERR_MSG in the symmetric case.
 Using the same KID or UAD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 The communicating parties may therefore anonymize KID.
 Another consideration is that the list of supported algorithms may be used to identify the application.